No. 3 OSU's defense forces TOs, tops No. 14 Michigan 66-57

 Brown, who averages 15.3 points for Michigan, fouled out with just over 3 minutes left and finished with eight points.

-The Buckeyes won despite shooting only 35%. but Michigan could only manage 37.3%.
+The Buckeyes won despite shooting only 35%.
+But Michigan could only manage 37.3% from the floor.
+Ohio State was 19 for 25 from the foul line, while Michigan made only 17 of 28.

+“I thought we put them to the free throw line too many times.
+That really hurt us because defensively we were doing a great job," Michigan coach Kim Barnes Arico said.
+"And I thought they really boarded the offensive rebounding exceptionally well late in the game, which really kept possessions alive for them when we were making that run.”

 BIG PICTURE